github25258962/VisaCashoutApp/README.md

 # 4. Start Metro
 npm start        # or yarn start

-# 6. Run the app on iOS
+# 5. Run the app on iOS
 npm run ios      # or yarn ios

-# 5. Run the app on Android
+# 6. Run the app on Android
 npm run android  # or yarn android

+# clean the project on android
+cd ./android
+./gradlew clean